 Of course, there is a living, breathing version of the Tasmanian Devil.
 It’s no mythical creature.
 Wildlife parks around Tassie have devils living in captivity and on display, but the wild population are under threat from Tasmanian Devil Cancer.
 Hopefully scientists can find a cure for the facial tumour disease before the devil does become just a name and a memory.

-Tasmania – Devils Kitchen!
+Tasmania – Devils Kitchen

+In the south of the state, the Tasman Peninsula has some of the more remarkable natural landmarks to be found in Tasmania.
+Devils Kitchen is one of them.
 Facing the wild seas of the eastern coast, the strangely named Devils Kitchen is an interesting formation in the cliff.
 A narrow cavern has been carved from the pressure of the sea pounding the rock face.